BedrockNet/Bedrock.Shared/README.md

 It contains a set of shared libraries in the form of Nuget packages and a template application that leverages these shared libraries.
 It also contains an application for handling enterprise security (AuthZ).
 The project also contains a tool to generate boilerplate domain code inferred from a database schema instance.

-Bedrock is comprised of four (5) repositories:
+Bedrock is comprised of five (5) repositories:

 (1)  Bedrock.Shared -  this repository; the shared library